stephanosbacon/openshift-on-aws/README.md

 ```
 As it stands, things are hard-coded to run in the us-east-1e zone.
 The ami id is also hard coded (It is the official CentOS 7.4 AMI)

-Once the stack is set up, first, edit hosts.yml, replacing the DNS names of the machines with the ones that you just created, and then run the following in sequence of commands:
+Once the stack is set up, first, edit hosts, replacing the DNS names of the machines with the ones that you just created, and then run the following in sequence of commands:

 ```
-ansible-playbook prepare.yml -i ./hosts.yml --key-file <your keypair>.pem
+ansible-playbook prepare.yml -i ./hosts --key-file <your keypair>.pem

-ansible-playbook -i hosts.yml openshift-ansible/playbooks/prerequisites.yml --key-file <your keypair>.pem
+ansible-playbook -i hosts openshift-ansible/playbooks/prerequisites.yml --key-file <your keypair>.pem

-ansible-playbook -i hosts.yml openshift-ansible/playbooks/deploy_cluster.yml --key-file <your keypair>.pem
+ansible-playbook -i hosts openshift-ansible/playbooks/deploy_cluster.yml --key-file <your keypair>.pem
 ```
 Once that is done, ssh into the master and type
 ```